adonisjs/adonisjs.com/content/blog_posts/articles/introducing-tuyau.md

 })
 ```

-You’ll need to configure your monorepo so that your frontend depends on your backend to import the `.adonisjs/api.ts` file.
+You’ll need to configure your mono repo so that your front end depends on your backend when importing the `.adonisjs/api.ts` file.
 More information [here](https://tuyau.julr.dev/docs/installation#sharing-the-api-definition).

 And that’s it!
-You’re ready to use Tuyau in your frontend!
+You’re ready to use Tuyau on your front end!

 ## Cool Features